waldfalke/catme-etl/README.md

-# Catme Excel to JSON
+# Catme ETL

-Catme Excel to JSON is a Python-based tool designed to convert large Excel or CSV files into JSON format efficiently.
+Catme ETL is a Python-based tool designed to convert large Excel or CSV files into JSON format efficiently.
 The tool supports multi-threaded processing, checkpointing, and resource monitoring to ensure smooth operation even with large datasets.

 ## Features